jonathanmnovak/hello-world-sweetviz/README.md

 be following the tutorials in the resources section.

 ###Setup
+Create environment:
+`python3 -m venv sweetviz-venv`

+Activate the virtual environment:
+`source sweetviz-venv/bin/activate`

+To deactivate the environment:
+`deactivate`

+Install dependent libraries using `pip`
+If a requirements file is provided, then you can install by running the
+following:
+`pip install -r requirements.txt`

 ###Resources
 * [Powerful EDA (Exploratory Data Analysis) in just two lines of code using Sweetviz](https://towardsdatascience.com/powerful-eda-exploratory-data-analysis-in-just-two-lines-of-code-using-sweetviz-6c943d32f34)